rdwatters/hugo-docs-concept/content/hosting-and-deployment/hosting-on-netlify.md

 ## Create a Netlify account

-Got to [netlify.com][netlify] and click on the signup button.
+Go to [netlify.com][netlify] and click on the signup button.
 Alternatively, you may go directly to their [signup page][netlifysignup].

 ![][1]